bios and images

 Nigerian-American artist Mimi Ọnụọha (b.
 1989, Italy) creates work that questions and exposes the contradictory logics of technological progress.
 Through print, code, data, video, installation, and archival media, Ọnụọha offers new orientations for making sense of the seeming absences that define systems of labor, ecology and relations.

-Ọnụọha's recent solo exhibitions include bitforms gallery (USA) and Forest City Gallery (Canada).
-Her work has been featured at the Whitney Museum of Art (USA), the Australian Centre for Contemporary Art (AUS), Mao Jihong Arts Foundation (China), La Gaitê Lyrique (France), Transmediale Festival (Germany), The Photographers Gallery (UK), and NEON (Greece) among others.
+Ọnụọha's solo exhibition credits include Secession (Austria), Victoria and Albert Musuem (UK), and bitforms Gallery (USA).
+Her work has been featured at the Whitney Museum of Art (USA), the Australian Centre for Contemporary Art (AUS), Mao Jihong Arts Foundation (China), La Gaitê Lyrique (France), Gropius Bau (Germany), The Photographers Gallery (UK), and Espaço Cultural Futuros Arte e Tecnologia (Brazil) among others.
 Her public art engagements have been supported by Akademie der Kunst (Germany), Le Centre Pompidou (France) the Royal College of Art (UK), the Rockefeller Foundation (USA), and Princeton University (USA).

 Ọnụọha earned her MPS from NYU Tisch's Interactice Telecommunications Program, where she has taught as an Assistant Professor.
 She is a Creative Capital and Fulbright-National Geographic grantee.
 She is also the Co-founder of A People's Guide To Tech, an artist-led organization that makes educational guides and workshops about emerging technology.